aave/risk-v3/asset-risk/risk-parameters.md

 The less volatile currencies are the stablecoins followed by ETH, they have the highest LTV at 75%, and the highest liquidation threshold at 80%.

-The most volatile currencies REP and LEND have the lowest LTV at 35% and 40%.
+The most volatile assets have the lowest LTV at 35% and 40%.
 The liquidations thresholds are set at 65% to protect our users from a sharp drop in price which could lead to undercollaterisation followed by liquidation.

 #### **Market Capitalisation**